AI and Ethics in Business 2025: The Essential Guide for Responsible Innovation

 Data Collection Ethics

-• Obtaining explicit consent for data usage
+• Obtaining categorical consent for knowledge utilization

-• Implementing strong data security measures
+• Implementing sturdy knowledge safety measures

 Data Quality Assurance